Justin-Insight/client-training/src/pages/a-to-z-machine.md

 ## What is Jamstack?

 Welcome to your new Jamstack website!
 Jamstack is an simpler architecture designed to make the web faster, more secure, and easier to scale.
-The core principles of pre-rendering, and decoupling, enable sites and applications to be delivered with greater confidence and resilience than ever before.
+The core principles of pre-rendering and decoupling enable sites and applications to be delivered with greater confidence and resilience than ever before.

 Here are the main benefits provided by the Jamstack.

 #### Faster performance

-Serve pre-built markup and assets over a CDN.
+Serve pre-built markup and assets over a Content Delivery Network.

 #### More secure